cfernan3/CSC510-Project/DESIGN_Revised/DESIGN.md

 	1. Select specified users.
 	2. Select specified user-groups.
 	3. Select all users from the specified channel.
-	4. Select all users from the slack group.

 * What set of questions will the bot ask for each standup?
 The creator can either use the default set of questions (What did you do yesterday?
 What will you do today?
 Is there anything blocking you?), or define his own questions.

 * When will these questions be asked?
-Standup days and time window need to be configured by the creator.
+Standup time window need to be configured by the creator.
-For each standup day, the bot will start the standup session with each participant at the configured start time, and share all updates at the configured end time.
+For each standup day (Monday to Friday), the bot will start the standup session with each participant at the configured start time, and share all updates at the configured end time.
 The standup will close after the end time, and no responses will be recorded after that.
 If the user fails to respond during the window, his updates will be empty for that day.
 There will be an option to configure a reminder for users who haven’t posted their updates, before the standup closes.

 * How is the standup report shared with everyone?
 The standup can be shared with all participants either through a consolidated email or a dedicated standup channel.

 * Which standup configurations can be edited later?
-For now, we are enabling editing for the set of questions, standup schedule, participants, and the standup report delivery method.
+Ee are enabling editing for the set of questions, standup schedule, participants, and the standup report delivery method.

 * Is there a way to filter out standup updates for a participant for a specified date range?
 No. This feature is out-of-scope.